tytydraco/yessleep/out/The_Yellow_Pt_4.md

 It was five minutes till night, and the moon was already peeking over the horizon with an orange hue.
 As everyone started going upstairs, I looked outside and saw my older brother.
 Of course, it wasn’t him — but as the moon rose higher, I saw the shape contorted, corrupted, and twisted into an abomination that didn’t come close to looking human.
 The voice sounded broken, distorted into noises only a child could dream up.
 I couldn’t make out a single comprehensible word.

-I can’t even put into words its appearance — the best I can describe is one of those SMF entities: stretched, twisted, cursed.
+I can’t even put into words its appearance — the best I can describe is one of those SFM entities: stretched, twisted, cursed.
 The voices, too, were impossible to describe — dark‑toned and demonic, like they came from the deepest corners of hell.

 More figures appeared — some faces I recognized, others I didn’t.
 I assumed they were family members of the others inside the house.

-They bloated toward the glass doors, and I ran upstairs.
+They bolted toward the glass doors, and I ran upstairs.
 I slammed the door shut, and Marcus and I started lighting the candles as fast as we could, burning our fingers in the process.
 The crashing and thumping grew closer, then began to slow.
 As we finished the last candle, they backed away — just far enough that the stairs creaked under their weight.

 I dared not look out.